-To download the schemas, detailed documentation, and supplementary guidelines, go to the Release 3.0 Downloads page.
+To download the latest Specification, XML schemas, a detailed Implementation and Best Practice Guide, samples and supplementary guidelines, go to the Release 3.0 Downloads page.

-Or for a summary of ten key areas of change, read on:
+Or for a summary of ten key areas of change between ONIX 2.1 and the latest version of ONIX 3.0, read on:

 |Removal of redundant elements||All elements that were marked as ‘deprecated’ in the latest revision ONIX 2.1 have been deleted, together with other elements that have been made redundant by the introduction of new features in ONIX 3.0.|